Dr Simon Jeaffreson

 Sue qualified at Bristol University in the UK in 1998.
-She recently joined the practice after working at Montville for the last few years.
+She has become established in Buderim after a spell in Montville.
 She has interests in child health and women's health, and, as a qualified yoga teacher, is interested in promoting healthy lifestyles and integrative health.
 She also provides GP and Women's Health clinics for the Royal Flying Doctor Service.

 Dr Suzette Pyke Suzette grew up on the Sunshine Coast and studied Medicine at the University of Queensland, graduating in 2005.
 After graduating she worked in North Queensland, gaining experience in all areas of medicine, including women’s health, rural practice and indigenous health.
 After completing her General Practice Fellowship, Suzette took the opportunity to return to the Sunshine Coast in order to be closer to her family.
 She has enjoyed working in general practice locally for the past ten years, and now also works as a Medical Educator helping to train future GPs locally.
 Suzette is interested in all aspects of general practice, including women’s health, child health, preventive health, travel medicine and minor procedures.
 As part of her women’s health interest, Suzette performs Mirena insertions and provides antenatal care